stevemines/TaskManager.Api/README.md

 - **Separation of Concerns**: Business logic is encapsulated in service classes, while data models and DTOs are clearly separated.
 - **Testability**: Interfaces and dependency injection are used to facilitate unit testing and promote loose coupling.
 - **Versioned Endpoints**: API endpoints are versioned (e.g., `TaskManagerEndpointsV1`) to support future enhancements without breaking existing clients.
-- **Extensibility**: The architecture allows for easy replacement of the in-memory data store with a persistent database in the future.
+- **Extensibility**: The architecture allows for easy replacement of the SQLite data store with any other persistent databases in the future.

 ## Running with Docker